openstack/manila/doc/source/admin/everpure_flashblade_driver.rst

 Shared File Systems service requires that the share type includes the driver_handles_share_servers extra-spec.
 This ensures that the share will be created on a backend that supports the requested driver_handles_share_servers capability.
-For the Pure Storage FlashBlade Driver for OpenStack this must be set to False.
+For the Everpure FlashBlade Driver for OpenStack this must be set to False.

 .. code-block:: console